 The Interracial Scandal

-The union created a scandal in the neighbourhood which ultimately led to the end of that romance, but the bloodline continued.
+The union created a scandal, which ultimately led to the end of that romance, but the bloodline continued.
 As that son never loved or married another woman, and never fathered another child, my family has the very ironic (and I would say) privilege of being Mixed Black owners of plantation land, by inheriting it from the owners themselves.
-True story.

 Since no one else in the family seemed particularly interested in the family land, my uncle and I have since taken most of it over.
 He can run his dirt bikes through acres of pineapple trees where the old Great House used to be, and I have 800 acres and no set plan.

 The rest of the wealth disappeared a long time ago, before I was ever born.
 Much of it went up in flames when neighbours looted and set the Great House on fire during a prolonged absence from the property.

 I have no idea what I will do with that much land at 26 years old, but stay tuned: in a few years, you might be hearing about Alexis Chateau’s Jamaican hiking trail and retreat… or something like that.
 You never know.